My favourite gluten free loaves

 Warburtons gluten free artisan tiger bloomer

-Love this yummy gluten free bloomer!
-And I really like having a full loaf to cut at, leaving it up to me just how thick or thin I want to cut a slice!
-I’ve enjoyed this loaf both toasted and made up as a sandwich – I found that it held together much better if I sliced a nice chunky bit when making a butty!
-This ‘bloomer’ has a great texture and flavour and although this loaf is at the top end of the gluten free bread price range, I feel it’s well worth it, maybe not as an everyday bread but definitely as a weekend treat!
+Love this yummy gluten free bloomer and as it is unsliced the choice is mine how thick or thin I cut my slice.
+I enjoy this loaf toasted or made up as a sandwich.
+I do however find that it holds together much better when I slice it thickly when making sandwiches.
+This bloomer has a great texture and flavour, and although it’s at the top end of the gluten free bread price range, I feel it’s well worth it.
+Maybe not as an everyday bread, but definitely as a weekend treat!

 Warburtons gluten artisan tiger bloomer Warburtons gluten free artisan tiger bloomer